-The general objective of our laboratory is to understand in molecular details the epigenetic functions of nuclear Argonaute proteins and their associated short RNAs in animals.
+The general objective of our laboratory is to understand in molecular details the epigenetic functions of nuclear Argonaute proteins and their associated small RNAs in animals.

 Specifically, we are investigating:

 C. elegans is an excellent model system to systematically address these questions.

 WHY C. elegans?

 C. elegans is suitable to a combination of traditional genetic and RNAi screens, molecular biology, and high-throughput genome-wide analyze

 The developmental program is understood at the single-cell level